Overfilled Storage

 to operate under pressure, then no further action is required.
 However, if

-any additional storage is physically available at the reported peak elevation, the model
+any additional storage is available inside the pond at the reported peak elevation, the model

 (1) In the case of a custom storage definition for an open-air pond,